shiracs/Drive-Project/README.md

 search <text> : Search for text inside files. delete <filename> : Delete a file.

+in the image we can see the server in the right terminal, and the two in the left are the cpp-client and the python-client, which are both being served simultaniousely
 ![Execution Demo](execution_demo.png)

 ## Design & Architecture (Reflection)